How DMOs Can Support Local Businesses Throughout COVID-19

 The examples linked in this guide are just a small sampling of what DMOs are doing around the world.
 As the pandemic continues and travel restrictions shift around the world, DMOs are an important resource for tour, activity, and attraction businesses.
 You can turn to them to understand how your local government is responding to ever-evolving challenges and to ask for guidance on how your business can adapt.
 From connecting you to financial aid to helping you adjust your messaging, your local DMO can be an invaluable partner during this time.

-Pro tip: If you have a close relationship with your DMO, get us in touch by submitting this form so we can collaborate on getting you more bookings together.
+Pro tip: If you have a close relationship with your DMO, put us in touch with them so we can collaborate on getting you more bookings together.